Excel Text to Columns and Concatenate Functions

 Text Data Example: Let's say you have customer first and last name in one cell but you want to alphabetize your list by last name.

-Use the Excel 2010 Text to Columns function to separate first and last name into two columns.
+Use Excel's Text to Columns function to separate first and last name into two columns.
 Here is how it works:

 - Click and drag over your data to select it.